Teasing others and how to stop

 - Set yourself some goals for example, "Today I will make good comments about 3 people." ('build-ups')

-- Learn to cooperate with others - sometimes do what they want, not just what you want.
+- Learn to cooperate with others - do what other people want, not just what you want.
 It might be fun.

 If some of these things seem too hard for you, talk about it to your mum or dad or your teacher and ask them to help you.